MadDog-420/adinelsa-help-desk-backend/README.md

 # Node & MSSQL Server API
-nodejs and Microsoft SQL Server Datbase REST API
+nodejs and Microsoft SQL Server Database REST API

+## Project installation

+Before doing something, make sure you have Node.js installed.\
+Then, run:

+### `npm install`

+to install the project.

-## environment variables
+## Setup environment variables

-DB_USER = youruser
-DB_PASSWORD = yourpassword
-DB_SERVER = localhost
-DB_DATABASE = yourdatabase
+Create `.env` file at the route of the folder

+Copy `.env_example` file content and set the corresponding values

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode